Jebin00/AI-Recipe-Generation-from-Images/README.md

     "top_k": 60,
     "top_p": 0.95
 }
-- You can change the parameters according to your output preferences.
+- You can adjust these values to fine-tune the output length, randomness, and creativity of the generated recipes.

 ## 📦 Setup Instructions